sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 ### Item 7: Construct the URL with Search Parameters and Generate a Signature:
 Concatenates the base embed path with the search parameters and generates a cryptographic signature using the provided EMBED_SECRET.
 This signature is appended to the URL, ensuring the embed link is secure and tamper-proof.

-Critically important is the used of HMAC and SHA-256 in this section.
+Critically important is the use of HMAC and SHA-256 in this section.

 **HMAC** stands for Hash-based Message Authentication Code.
 It is a mechanism for calculating a message authentication code involving a cryptographic hash function in combination with a secret cryptographic key.
 It provides both integrity and authentication: integrity, by ensuring that the message (in this case, the URL and its parameters) has not been altered, and authentication, by proving that the message was created by a known sender (the server in this scenario), which possesses the shared secret key.

 **SHA-256** is a cryptographic hash function belonging to the SHA-2 family, where "256" denotes the bit length of the hash output.
-Hash functions are designed to take an input (or 'message') and return a fixed-length string of bytes, typically a digest that is unique to each unique input.
+Hash functions are designed to take an input (or "message") and return a fixed-length string of bytes, typically a digest that is unique to each unique input.
 They are one-way functions, meaning it is infeasible to reverse the function to obtain the original input from the hash.
 SHA-256 is widely recognized for its security and is used in various security applications and protocols.

 <img src="assets/horizonalline.png" width="800"/>

 ### Item 8: Send the Final URL to the Requester:
 Responds to the API request with the securely signed embed URL in JSON format.
-This URL is then used on the client-side, typically to set the src attribute of an iframe, embedding the Sigma content securely.
+This URL is then used on the client-side, typically to set the `src` attribute of an iframe, embedding the Sigma content securely.

 <img src="assets/horizonalline.png" width="800"/>

 ### Item 9: Start the Server:
 Starts listening for incoming connections on the specified PORT, effectively starting the server.
 Prints a message to the console indicating the server is running and listening for requests.

-This setup allows for the secure and dynamic generation of embed URLs for Sigma Computing content, ensuring that embedded analytics are both personalized and secure, leveraging Sigma's capabilities within your own application's context.
+This setup allows for the secure and dynamic generation of embed URLs for Sigma content, ensuring that embedded analytics are both personalized and secure, leveraging Sigma's capabilities within your own application's context.

-This setup allows for the secure and dynamic generation of embed URLs for Sigma Computing content, ensuring that embedded analytics are both personalized and secure, leveraging Sigma's capabilities within your own application's context.
+This setup allows for the secure and dynamic generation of embed URLs for Sigma content, ensuring that embedded analytics are both personalized and secure, leveraging Sigma's capabilities within your own application's context.

 The implications of this setup are: